-Make your way to the foothills of the Grampians and discover a vibrant and colourful town surrounded by inspiring natural attractions and rolling wineries.
-From the Grampians and Pyrenees wine regions and vast Grampians National Park to Mount Langi Ghiran and Mount Cole, Ararat's surrounding region is a wonderland for nature lovers, foodies and adventurers alike.
+Make your way to the foothills of the Grampians and discover a vibrant town surrounded by inspiring natural attractions, rolling plains and wineries.
+From the Grampians and Pyrenees wine regions and vast Grampians (Gariwerd) National Park to Mount Langi Ghiran and Mount Cole, Ararat's surrounding region is a wonderland for nature lovers, foodies and adventurers alike.

 A taste of things to come

-A gateway to the Grampians and Pyrenees wine regions, Ararat is the perfect base to set up for a winery road trip.
-Cruise from cellar door to cellar door and while you're on the road, be sure to check out the many cafes, provedores and restaurants, serving up fresh local produce and gourmet treats.
+A gateway to the Grampians and Pyrenees wine regions, Ararat is the perfect base from which to take a winery road trip.
+Cruise from cellar door to cellar door and while you're on the road be sure to check out the many cafes, provedores and restaurants serving up fresh local produce and gourmet treats.